ivanhuay/node-facts/Readme.md

 ## Mongose: `Find` vs `FindOne`.

-Some time ago i made a benchmark between `update`, `find and save`, `findOne & save' & `findOneAndUpdate`.
+Some time ago i made a benchmark between `update`, `find and save`, `findOne & save` & `findOneAndUpdate`.
 The results was kind obvious but it is interesting to keep in mind.

 `update` is only one operation so make sense if `update` is faster than making two operations `find & save` or `findAndUpdate`.

-The really interesting thing here is that sometime `find` is faster than making `findOne`.
+The really interesting thing here is that sometimes `find` is faster than making `findOne`.

 #### Results
 `save` script makes a separated `find` & `save`, `findOne-save` is similar but using  `findOne`.